The Next Step In The Evolution Of The Razor?

 Is it the best method I have used to shave my back?
 No. Is it the worst?
 No. There is room for improvement on the design for a back shaver, but for a leg shaver, I think it knocks it out of the park.
 It’s designed for the most part, which I feel is the most practical for shaving the legs, while not excluding any of the other areas.
 The shorter blade width and the straight handle all benefit the shaving of the legs over shaving the back.

-I would for sure recommend this to anyone looking for a multipurpose razor, like someone that shaves the whole body. (back, legs, face, chest) It will shave a back nicely, just not as efficiently as others on the market.
+I would for sure recommend this to anyone looking for a multipurpose razor, like someone who shaves the whole body. (back, legs, face, chest) It will shave a back nicely, just not as efficiently as others on the market.

 If you have any experience using Evolve, I would love to hear them.
 Also any comments?
 Thanks!